Xilinx/mlir-aie/programming_guide/section-3/README.md

 <img align="right" width="300" height="300" src="../assets/vector_scalar.svg">

-This enables looking at the data movement in the AIE-array from a logical view where we deploy 3 objectFIFOs: "of_in" to bring in the vector `a`, "of_factor" to bring in the scalar factor, and "of_out" to move the output vector `c`, all using shimDMA.
-Note that the objects for "of_in" and "of_out" are declared to have the `memRef_ty` type: 1024 int32 elements, while the factor is an object containing a single integer.
+This enables looking at the data movement in the AIE-array from a logical view where we deploy 3 objectFIFOs: `of_in` to bring in the vector `a`, `of_factor` to bring in the scalar factor, and `of_out` to move the output vector `c`, all using shimDMA.
+Note that the objects for `of_in` and `of_out` are declared to have the `memRef_ty` type: 1024 int32 elements, while the `factor` is an object containing a single integer.
 All objectFIFOs are set up using a depth size of 2 to enable the concurrent execution to the Shim Tile and Compute Tile DMAs with the processing on the compute core.

 ```python
         # AIE-array data movement with object fifos